onify/blueprint-dustin-index-product-catalog/README.md

 # Onify Blueprint: Index product catalog from Dustin

 [Dustin](https://www.dustin.se/) is the leading Nordic internet retailer of computer and electronic equipment.
-Many companies are buying products from Dustin and are using Dustins own portal for this.
-But many are looking for a way to incorporate the procurement process in their own custom portal (Onify).
-In this Blueprint we show how we can index product(s) catalog from Dustin.
-This way companies can make products available for request in the Onify portal.
+Many nordic companies are buying products from Dustin – often using Dustin’s own portal for purchase.
+Now several companies are looking for a way to incorporate the Dustin procurement process in their own custom portal provided by Onify.
+This Blueprint shows how Onify can index products from a product catalogue from Dustin.
+And this way companies can make Dustin products available for request in the their own customer portal provided by Onify.

 ![Onify Blueprint: Index product catalog from Dustin](blueprint.jpg "Blueprint")